thenchev/Hyprland-Starter-Framework-Laptop-Custom/README.md

 # Hyprland Starter

 To make it easy to start with Hyprland, you can find here a basic configuration and an installation script.
+The default configuration files are already available in the corresponding folder.
+Perfect starting point for your customization experiments.

 ## Requirements